OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

  width=250>
 </p>

-In this respect, a two-paged interactive dashboard with slicers and filters was put together, including **critical KPIs, pie & donut charts, line & bar graphs** as well as **a map graph** to highlight the best performing countries thus far in terms of sales.
+In this respect, a two-paged interactive dashboard with slicers and filters was put together, including **critical KPIs, pie & donut charts, line & bar graphs** as well as **waterfall charts and a map graph** to highlight the YoY % growth rates and best performing countries thus far in terms of sales.

 The first page of the dashboard includes a number of key metrics per hotel category, such as: